jquillan/pico_StealPan_MIDI_Controler/README.md

 ## Getting Started

+## History

+I got this idea while playing in a parent steal drum band.
+Not owning a pan myself I was wondering how I could practice.
+Knowing I had the pico, and CircuitPython, this idea was born.

+Turns out CircuitPython was not fast enough (or at least my implementation in python) as there was a noticeable delay between when the pad was hit and my computer would play the MIDI note. so I ported the code to C and the pico SDK, and here we are today.

+The prototype folder contains the original CircuitPython implementation.

 ### Dependencies

 You will need to build some sort of controller.
 The one I used consist of